sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

 ```
 [POST] /api/v4/main-account/withdraw
 ```
-Create withdraw for specified ticker
+This endpoint creates withdraw for the specified ticker.

 **Parameters:**